You’ve heard it over and over again: data and people analytics are transforming the workplace. HR is becoming a data-driven function.

-People analytics have also shown downstream benefits:
+Analytics have also shown downstream benefits in HR:

-A people analytics algorithm increases the ability of recruiters to find the best qualified candidates by more than 50%
+An algorithm increases the ability of recruiters to find the best qualified candidates by more than 50%

-A Harvard Business Review survey of executives – one-third being HR professionals themselves – found that the biggest obstacle to achieving better use of data and people analytics was “inaccurate, inconsistent, or hard-to-access data requiring too much manual manipulation.”
+A Harvard Business Review survey of executives – one-third being HR professionals themselves – found that the biggest obstacle to achieving better use of data was “inaccurate, inconsistent, or hard-to-access data requiring too much manual manipulation.”

-People analytics software enables HR to access data without manual manipulation and arms HR with a tool that provides a shortcut to analytical abilities.
+Software is enabling HR to access data without needing to manually prepare it.
+It arms HR with a tool that provides a shortcut to analytical abilities.

 Decisions based on expertise tend to be more socially acceptable than those based on data or algorithms which has been called “algorithm aversion.”